Segmentation of Anatomical Layers and Artifacts in Intravascular Polarization Sensitive Optical Coherence Tomography Using Attending Physician and Boundary Cardinality Losses: Methods

 The weighted cross-entropy and Dice loss terms are only marginally affected by the errors on the boundary because the boundary pixels are a small portion of the target objects.
 The third loss term is based on the boundary segmentation accuracy and focuses the network’s attention on the close vicinity of label boundaries.
 The boundary precision loss term ($\mathcal{L}_{BP}$) utilizes a boundary neighborhood mask,

-which masks the cross-entropy loss values of the pixels that are not in close vicinity of the label boundaries along the radial axis (e.g. $> b$, $b=10$ pixels).
+which masks the cross-entropy loss values of the pixels that are not in close vicinity of the label boundaries along the radial axis (e.g. $> b$, $b=10$ pixels) using all-ones matrix ($\mathbf{1}$) and two logical operators, i.e., convolution ($\ast$), disjunction (${\scriptstyle \bigvee}$) and exclusive disjunction ($\oplus$).
 The boundary precision loss term,

-is differentiable with respect to the model parameters as long as $\pmb{\beta}$ is a function of the ground-truth target label.
+is differentiable with respect to the model parameters as long as $\pmb{\beta}$ is a function of the ground truth target label.